 How to describe this feeling, this physical sensation, that has settled below my solar plexus.
 It is like hunger in its hollowness, in my desire to feed it.
-But what has been feeding me for the last five days has left, travelling west along the M4, crossing the bridge over the River Severn, past the old port cities of South Wales, towards the smoky clatter of plant and towers belonging to Tata Steel that announces Port Talbot, past the rooftops of Taibach, rising over old Aberafan, then turning south towards the coast.
-Home.
-What remains of them here are bright memories, like illuminated shadows stretching across the grass.
+Because what has been feeding me for the last five days has left, travelling away from me, going west along the motorway, crossing the bridge over the River Severn from England into Wales, past the old port cities along the coast towards the smoky clatter of plant and towers of the steelworks that announces Port Talbot, then turning south towards the sea.
+They're home.
+And what remains of them here are bright memories, like illuminated shadows stretching across the grass.

 My mam and dad, my niece, her husband and their two little kids have been staying with me.
 There has been pancake flipping, barbecuing and roasting, baking, jam making and wine pouring.
 There have been darts and frisbees, footballs and bingo games.
 There have been walks and runs and falling over.
 Rabbits and deer.
 Sunrises and sunsets.
 There has been laughter.
 Lots of laughter.